 The schedules above reflect two distinct types of liabilities related to Military Retirement and Other Federal Employment Benefits.
-The line entitled "Military Retirement Pension Actuarial Liability" represents the actuarial liability for future pension benefits not yet paid, i.e., the present value of future benefits less the present value of future normal costs.
+The line entitled "Military Retirement Pensions" represents the actuarial liability for future pension benefits not yet paid, i.e., the present value of future benefits less the present value of future normal costs.
 The line entitled "Other" represents retirement benefits due and payable on the first day of the next reporting period.

 This schedule also computes "unfunded liabilities", i.e. liabilities not covered by budgetary resources.
 The assets presented in this schedule differ from those reported on the balance sheet.
 The balance sheet assets consist primarily of investments, the value of which is based on the fully amortized cost or "book value" of the securities (see Note 4, Investments and Related Interest).
-The value of assets available to pay benefits presented in the above schedule is based on investments and unamortized premiums.
-The difference between investments and assets available to pay benefits is the premium on U.S. Treasury Securities that will be realized at maturity.
-At the time of purchase, assets are reduced by the cost of premiums on U.S. securities because that amount will not be available to the fund until the securities mature.
+The value of assets available to pay benefits presented in the above schedule is based on available budgetary funding.
+The difference between investments and assets available to pay benefits is the premium on U.S. Treasury Securities.
+At the time of purchase, budgetary funding is reduced by the premium on U.S. securities because the premium on securities is no longer a budgetary resource.

-Effective FY 2010, the MRF implemented requirements of SFFAS No. 33, which directs that the interest rate, underlying inflation rate, and other economic assumptions be consistent with one another.
-A change in the interest rate may cause other assumptions to change as well.
-For the September 30, 2014 financial statement valuation, the application of SFFAS No. 33 required the DoD Office of the Actuary (OACT) to set the long-term inflation (CPI) and salary increase assumptions to be consistent with the underlying Treasury spot rates used in the valuation.
+Effective FY 2010, the MRF implemented requirements of SFFAS No. 33, which directs that the long-term discount rate, underlying inflation (COLA) rate, and other economic assumptions be consistent with one another.
+A change in the discount rate may cause other assumptions to change as well.
+For the September 30, 2016, financial statement valuation, the application of SFFAS No. 33 required the DoD Office of the Actuary (OACT) to set the long-term inflation (COLA) and salary increase assumptions to be consistent with the underlying Treasury spot rates used in the valuation.